Skip to content

 ← Top Stories

-San Jose Mayor Matt Mahan launched his gubernatorial bid on a record no other candidate can match — zero-to-2,000 housing units, 23% drop in unsheltered homelessness, safest big city in America — then survived a debate where a billionaire spending $27M attacked him for having tech support while Rob Henderson gave the race its ideological frame: luxury beliefs that cost the rich nothing and the poor everything.
+San Jose Mayor Matt Mahan launched his gubernatorial bid on a record of 1,000+ shelter beds, a 23% drop in unsheltered homelessness, and safest-big-city status — then survived a debate where a billionaire spending $27M attacked him for having tech support.
+By June's primary, voters statewide were rejecting ideological performance taxes and rewarding governing competence, validating the anti-Sacramento thesis Mahan has been building since January.

 Read Top Post